Unemployment in East Anglia has fallen by 6,000 in the second quarter of the year. However youth unemployment has risen.

 Unemployment in East Anglia rose by 15,000 in the three months to October, official figures have revealed.

-The number of people unemployed in the East of England is still rising and going against the national downward trend.
+The number of people out of work in the East of England has fallen.

 The latest unemployment figures released today show that the number of people out of work in the East of England has gone up.